Tuhinpaul5/SSH_Hardware_Info/readme.md

 ### 0. Clone the repository.
-First clne the repository then follow the steps below to test the functionality.
+First clone the repository then follow the steps below to test the functionality.

 ### 1. Install all the required imports